ielab/GPT_Ranker/README.md

 ## Branches

+- `master`: For MSMARCO Passage Reranking Task Using GPT-2
-- `trec`: For TREC CAsT Task
+- `document_reranking`: For MSMARCO Document Reranking Task Using GPT-2
-- `master`: For MSMARCO Passage Reranking Task
+- `doc2query`: For MSMARCO Passage Reranking Task Using docTTTTTquery
-- `document_reranking`: For MSMARCO Document Reranking Task
+- `doc2query-doc`: For MSMARCO Document Reranking Task Using docTTTTTquery